-9 But now, after that ye have known God, or rather are known of9 But now that you have come to know God, or rather to be known by9 But now, having known God rather having been known by how is it that you turn back age God, how turn ye again to the weak and beggarly elements, whereunto ye desire again to be in bondage?God, how can you turn back again to the weak and worthless elementary principles of the world, whose slaves you want to be once more?the weak and worthless element things, to which you want to be enslaved all over again?
-God, ain to ental
+- 9 But now, after that ye have known God, or rather are known of God, how turn ye again to the weak and beggarly elements, whereunto ye desire again to be in bondage? - 9 But now that you have come to know God, or rather to be known by God, how can you turn back again to the weak and worthless elementary principles of the world, whose slaves you want to be once more? - 9 But now, having known God, or rather having been known by God, how is it that you turn back again to the weak and worthless elemental things, to which you want to be enslaved all over again?

 "beggarly" The ESV has "worthless" but the other translations all use "beggarly", which is better than "worthless".
 It involves the idea of a beggar, who has nothing and nothing to offer, even if he thinks himself to be rich.
 But he is wretched, poor, blind and naked.

 9d As in 4:3, the ESV uses the very clunky "elementary principles of the world" which is no improvement over the various traditional text renderings.
 The LSV reading is bad, too.

 9e The ESV and LSV use "slaves" for "bondage".

 9c What is the Law referred to as?